Tom DeLonge: Inspirations

 DeLonge grew to prominence playing pop punk music.
 Southern California had a large punk population in the early 1990s, aided by an avid surfing, skating, and snowboarding scene.
 In contrast to East Coast punk music, the West Coast wave of groups, Blink included, typically introduced more melodic aspects to their music.
 "New York is gloomy, dark, and cold.
 It makes different music.
 The Californian middle-class suburbs have nothing to be that bummed about," said DeLonge.

 In a 2011 article, he outlined six musical acts that impacted his growth as a musician, among them Stiff Little Fingers, U2, Depeche Mode, New Order, Fugazi, and the Descendents.
-The last was his main influence when he began playing guitar; early recordings such as Buddha were an attempt to emulate their sound.
+The last was his main influence when he began playing guitar; early recordings such as Buddha were an attempt to emulate their sound, where he developed a rapid guitar stumming technique.
+He said about the Descendents: "Their records are [...] so fast and so riffy.
+I’d play along to that stuff and try to get better."
 Following the Descendents, DeLonge once cited Screeching Weasel as the second biggest influence on his songwriting in his early career.

 DeLonge has shifted from punk rock in recent years, moving toward an effects-laden progressive-inspired sound.
 He has stated the first album he "ever fell in love with" was The Joshua Tree by U2, after which he delved into punk rock.
 He would later return to the album in his adult life, calling it his favorite album, describing it as "still relevant and soulful."